 The Communications Office prepares and disseminates all media releases, statements, advisories, reports and other communication tools to keep the news media and public informed.

-Wesley Moster, Deputy Director of Communications
+Wesley Moster, Communications Director

-Wes Moster serves as the Deputy Director of Communications for the Tennessee Department of Safety & Homeland Security.
+Wes Moster serves as the Director of Communications for the Tennessee Department of Safety & Homeland Security.
 In that role, he works with department administration and the media to share information related to Driver Services, Tennessee Highway Patrol, Office of Homeland Security, and the Tennessee Highway Safety Office.
 Prior to joining the Tennessee Department of Safety & Homeland Security, Wes spent several years in broadcast news producing and the assignment desk.
 In 2015, Wes won two regional Emmys, and a regional Edward R. Murrow award.
 Wes is a graduate of Western Kentucky University with a bachelor’s degree in broadcasting and a minor in geography.

 Lt.
 Bill Miller, THP Public Information Officer